 These homemade gluten-free chicken wings have the crispiest, paper thin skin and are baked in the oven!
 NO flour, NO oil, NO frying!
 In fact, most of the fat in the skin will drip off leaving the most wonderful extra crispy chicken wings ever!
 They are baked at a high temp and will become your new favorite chicken wing recipe. with an easy buffalo wing sauce included.

+I have a simple, homemade chicken wing dipping sauce that is the perfect cooling dip.
 Check out more of my gluten-free appetizer recipes including my game-time friendly gluten-free corn dog bites (baked), 4 ingredient guacamole recipe and gluten-free chex mix.
-These wings are perfect with my sweet fluffy gluten-free corn bread or gluten-free dairy-free cornbread.

 My husband is a football-watching, carnivorous, fried-food eating, self-proclaimed chicken wing expert.
-He orders wings every time they are on the menu when we eat out.
+He orders wings every time they are on the menu.
 And still these wings are his favorite of all time.
 I am hooked too!
 Chicken wings from a fryer are usually dangerous for gluten-free me, so making them myself is the best option.